 Interior Designing a Grain Bin House

 The round structure can be a new concept to grasp.
 Certain basic things like windows and doors may have to be given more thought.
 These will have to be modified to fit the curved nature of the exterior walls.
-According to Mother Earth News, you’ll need to install doors and windows using a modified bin “human door frame” designed for grain bins.
+According to Mother Earth News, you’ll need to install corrugated metal doors and windows using a modified bin “human door frame” designed for grain bins.

 Benefits of a Grain Bin House